 Here are your two basic options:

 - Original Medicare refers to Medicare Parts A and B. If you enroll in Original Medicare, you will need to enroll in a Medicare Part D Prescription Drug Plan to cover your prescription drugs.
-You can also purchase a Medicare Supplement Plan, sometimes called Medigap, but be careful – if you don’t enroll in a Medigap plan as soon as you first become eligible to do so, you might be denied coverage due to pre-existing conditions.
+You can also purchase a Medicare Supplement Plan, sometimes called Medigap, to help with out-of-pocket expenses not covered by Original Medicare.
+But be careful – if you don’t enroll in a Medigap plan as soon as you first become eligible to do so, you might be denied coverage due to pre-existing conditions.

 - Medicare Advantage plans, sometimes called Medicare Part C, are plans offered by private insurers.
-Most people have multiple Medicare Advantage plans to choose from, and the number of options has been growing.
-CMS estimates that there was an average of 39 plan options per county in 2020.
+In 2025 the average Medicare beneficiary had 34 different Medicare Advantage plans to choose from.
 Medicare Advantage plans combine Medicare Part A and Medicare Part B coverage.
 Most Medicare Advantage plans also include prescription drug coverage, but if your plan doesn’t, you can enroll in a separate Medicare Part D Prescription Drug Plan.
 You cannot enroll in Medigap if you are enrolled in Medicare Advantage.

 You can’t predict what medical emergencies or new diagnoses you might have in the coming year, but you can assess your current healthcare needs and make sure they will be met.